REEDLondon/inns-court/README.md

 `<ex>` to indicate letters supplied by the editor to expand abbreviated words; `<del>` to indicate letters or words that have been struck through in the original;
 `<add place="above">`to indicate an insertion above the line (may also be below the line).

-In general, REED London follows the transcription conventions adopted by REED Online, which can be found here: https://ereed.library.utoronto.ca/about/series/#editorial
+In general, REED London Online follows the transcription conventions adopted by REED Online, which can be found here: https://ereed.library.utoronto.ca/about/series/#editorial

 <a name="editorial-markup"></a>
 ### Editorial Markup